Auto enrolment: am I legally compliant?

 Set up a workplace pension

-You must have a workplace pension scheme in place by your staging date that meets auto enrolment criteria – that is, any members of staff who are at least 22 years old (but under State Pension age), earn more than £10,000 a year and work in the UK.
+You must have a workplace pension scheme in place by your staging date or duties start date that meets auto enrolment criteria – that is, any members of staff who are at least 22 years old (but under State Pension age), earn more than £10,000 a year and work in the UK.

 If you already have a pension scheme in place, this might be suitable for auto enrolment, but it needs to meet the following conditions: